samgarcia3/samgarcia3/README.md

 - 👯 I’m looking to collaborate on Film Recommendation Systems.
 - 🤔 I’m looking for help with Computer Vision and Time Series.
 - 💬 Ask me about Filmmaking 🎬 and in particular Horror Films 🔪
-- 📫 How to reach me: You can reach me at [LinkedIn](https://www.linkedin.com/in/samuelgarcia3/)
+- 📫 How to reach me: You can reach me on [LinkedIn](https://www.linkedin.com/in/samuelgarcia3/)
 - ⚡ Fun fact: My cat was in a commercial with Samuel L. Jackson!